 - Assistance with citation metrics and publishing analytics (h-index, impact factors, etc.)

 - Assistance with building and maintaining academic and scholarly profiles (ORCID, LinkedIn, Google Scholar, and more)

 All members of the Clark community may recommend materials to be reviewed for acquisition by the Goddard Library.
 Library staff review requests for books, e-books, journals, research databases, and more, and consider a variety of factors when making purchasing decisions.

 The Reserves Collection provides access to materials that are required or recommended for courses offered at Clark University.
 We offer assistance obtaining access to materials in all formats, including print books, e-books, electronic articles, excerpts scanned from larger works, videos, and more.

-Contact Lawrence Bolduc (Access and Curricular Resources Librarian) with any questions, or for guidance on embedding materials in Moodle courses.
+Contact Lawrence Bolduc (Access and Curricular Resources Librarian) with any questions, or for guidance on embedding materials in Canvas courses.

 Only as a rare exception will the library purchase a textbook that does not contribute to our collection beyond its use in a course.
 A textbook is defined as “a trade book issued in a separate edition specifically for the use of students enrolled in a course of study.
 The format may be altered to make it more useful, for example, by the addition of study questions and bibliographies at the end of each section or chapter.”